AdnanHodzic/auto-cpufreq/README.md

 ### Code contribution

-Other ways of supporting the project consists of making a code or documentation contribution.
-If you have an idea for a new features or want to implement some of the existing feature requests or fix some of the [bugs & issues](https://github.com/AdnanHodzic/auto-cpufreq/issues) please make your changes and submit a [pull request](https://github.com/AdnanHodzic/auto-cpufreq/pulls) which I'll be glad to review.
-If your changes are accepted you'll be credited as part of [releases page](https://github.com/AdnanHodzic/auto-cpufreq/releases).
+Other ways of supporting the project consist of making a code or documentation contribution.
+If you have an idea for a new feature or you want to implement some of the existing feature requests or fix some of the [bugs & issues](https://github.com/AdnanHodzic/auto-cpufreq/issues), please make your changes and submit a [pull request](https://github.com/AdnanHodzic/auto-cpufreq/pulls).
+I'll be glad to review it and, if your changes are accepted, you'll be credited on the [releases page](https://github.com/AdnanHodzic/auto-cpufreq/releases).

-**Please note: auto-cpufreq is looking for co-maintainers & open source developers to [help shape future of the project!](https://github.com/AdnanHodzic/auto-cpufreq/discussions/312)**
+**Please note: auto-cpufreq is looking for co-maintainers & open source developers to [help shape the future of the project!](https://github.com/AdnanHodzic/auto-cpufreq/discussions/312)**